tanmaya26/file-bot/DESIGN.md

 User is logged into slack.
 FileNinja is installed on slack.
 User can chat with the bot.
 2. Main Flow
 User will upload the PDF[S1] and then request the bot to add watermark to the PDF with the name of the watermark to be added to the PDF [S2].
 Bot will add watermark to the file and return a new file to slack with watermark added [S3].
-3. Sub Flows.
+3. Sub Flows
 [S1] User uploads PDF.
 [S2] User will give name of the watermark to be added to the PDF as @fileNinja --addWatermark SE-Project se-reprt.pdf (format is: @botName --addWatermark watermarkName fileName).
 [S3] Bot will add watermark to the PDF, upload the watermarked PDF.
 4. Alternative Flows
 [E1] Watermark name or file name does not exist or is not in this channel then bot displays an appropriate message.
 [E2] File is not a PDF then bot displays an appropriate message.